 Many times we as women are doubted when it comes to leadership and running a group in an orderly fashion.
 Black women are especially expected to fail when it comes to having a tightknit group that runs effectively, efficiently, and is internally drama free.
 Currently the First Ladyz are composed of all African American women.
 Moreover, majority of the group is college educated.
 Some of us have post baccalaureate degrees.
 The meetings are run in such a way that SL sororities would be envious.
 Honestly, the meetings closely model real life organizations, it’s clear that someone has basic knowledge about Roberts’s rules of Order.
 The group is very active.
 After only a few minutes you can tell that the members enjoy spending time with one another.
 Most of all, the women enjoy riding motorcycles!

 Fearless, African-American motorcycling pioneer Bessie B. Stringfield drove across the United States eight times during the 1930’s.
-She dared to drive through the Deep South alonestringfield1_s, during a period of severe racial prejudice and inequality.
+She dared to drive through the Deep South alone, during a period of severe racial prejudice and inequality.
 Reporters called her the “Negro Motorcycle Queen” and later the “Motorcycle Queen of Miami.”
 Her love for motorcycles started at a very young age.
 She dismissed the then popular notion that “good girls do not ride bikes”.
 During World War II she served as a motorcycle dispatch rider for the United States military.
 Stringfield was inducted into the Motorcycle Hall of Fame in 2002.
 The award bestowed by the American Motorcyclist Association for ‘Superior Achievement by a Female Motorcyclist’ is named in her honor.

 Not only do some First Ladyz enjoy riding motorcycles virtually, some are motorcycle enthusiast in real life.
 As an organization we strive to have the same courage, determination, and wisdom as the triumphant Bessie B. Stringfield.